Institutional Biosafety Committee

 Charge

-- Responsible for policies and procedures relating to potentially pathogenic microorganisms and implementation of biological safety programs for Texas Tech University.
+- Policies and procedures relating to potentially pathogenic microorganisms and implementation of biological safety programs for Texas Tech University.

 - Ensuring Texas Tech University's compliance with NIH guidelines and assess the safety of recombinant DNA research experiments and any potential risk to public health or the environment.